-How professionals can help when a co-parent is out of control
+How legal and mental health professionals can help when a co-parent is out of control

 It is very important for the non-PD to not argue with the PD about anything.

-It is hard, in the face of what the PD is saying, to not explode in a string of expletives.
+It is hard, in the face of what the PD is saying, to not explode in a string of expletives most of the time.
 Even the most mild-mannered non-PD can be tweaked to the point of losing it.
 That is exactly what the PD wants.
 The PD is very experienced at being as master manipulator.
 DO NOT ARGUE WITH ONE.
 That is exactly what they want.
 Ignore, ignore, ignore.

 It is essential that the non-PD construct as many boundaries as possible as to time, manner and content of communication.